browserengineering/book/book/html.md

 list of tokens.
 We added:

 - A parser to transform HTML tokens to a tree
-- Layout operating recursively on the tree
 - Code to recognize and handle attributes on elements
 - Automatic fixes for some malformed HTML documents
+- A recursive layout algorithm to lay out an HTML tree

 The tree structure of HTML is essential to display visually complex web pages, as we will see in the [next chapter](layout.md).